hugochinchilla/hfs/README.markdown

  *  Libraries, divided in levels, which bring the necessary primitives to access our File System and manage it.
  *  A mkfs program for creating, with the help of the previous libraries, the File System on the drive.
-The file system will be actually stored on a **drive.mage** file in our SO, the structure is as follows:
+The file system will be actually stored on a **drive.image** file in our SO, the structure is as follows:
     ![File System](/hugochinchilla/hfs/raw/master/doc/enunciado_files/sistema_ficheros-en.png)
  *  One program for showing the contents of a file on screen (**cat**), one to modify it's